skullernet/q2pro-rerelease-dll/README.md

 ## Removed features

 This project aims to recreate mostly vanilla Quake 2 experience.
-For this sake, the following remaster-specific features have been removed.
+For this sake, the following remaster-specific features have been removed / not implemented.

 * Cgame module
 * Bots